Delhi Celebrates 50 Years of Vocational Education

 SUNY Delhi’s bachelor’s program in mechatronics is a true pioneer in the industry and an example of Delhi faculty’s visionary leadership.
 The first of its kind in New York State as well as the first 4-year program in the nation, the degree grew out of the manufacturing and automation industry’s need to hire workers with multiple skills.
 Evolving from a Computer Aided Drafting and Design program, which also saw its inception 50 years ago, mechatronics combines electrical, welding, machining, and parametric design, imparting a breadth of skill that is in high demand in many industries.
 Using innovative automation, the mechatronics curriculum enables graduates to bridge the gap between theoretical design and practical application.
 The need for employees in the field is growing at a rate of 40 new jobs per day nationwide.
 All of Delhi’s students to date have graduated with multiple job offers on the table.

-"Students in all our programs are able to hit the ground running as soon as they graduate," said Nancy Macdonald, dean of the School of Applied Technologies.
+"Students in all our programs are able to hit the ground running as soon as they graduate," said Nancy Macdonald, dean of the School of Applied Technologies and Architecture.
 "We work closely with our advisory boards and industry connections and adjust our curricula to respond to what employers are looking for.
 This forward-thinking approach combined with hands-on instruction is behind the strong reputation SUNY Delhi’s programs enjoy today.
 That’s what really sets our graduates apart."

 According to Distinguished Professor Emeritus Joe Greenfield, who taught applied technologies